Key facts

 Providing a solid theoretical underpinning of marketing as a discipline and how organisations use it, this programme will build upon contemporary techniques to provide knowledge and skills that are directly relevant and applicable to employers and industry best practice.

-Taught by industry practitioners with real world experience, our lecturers have worked both agency and client-side at big name companies across business and consumer brands.
-You will also have the opportunity to take a placement year in industry, with previous students having secured placements at the likes of Bosch and Samsung.
+Taught by industry practitioners with real world experience, our lecturers have worked both agency and client-side at big-name companies across business and consumer brands.
+You will also have the opportunity to take a placement year in industry, with previous students having secured placements at companies such as Bosch and Samsung.

 Key features